RRitsolution/Tier-3-Microservices-Application/README.md

 docker exec -it <db-container-id> /bin/bash

-mysql -u root -p   // It will promt for password pass root
+mysql -u root -p   // It will promt for password -root

 mysql> SHOW DATABASES;
 +--------------------+